gryphonshafer/cbqz-site/docs/tenets/magistrate_best_practices.md

 All magistrates should be persistently evaluating if any in their ranks should step back from QMing for a time.
 Ideally, a magistrate should be self-aware of slips in quality (for any reason or no discernable reason) and recuse themselves from QMing temporarily if practically possible.
 However, often it’s difficult to self-assess; so the magistrate community has a responsibility to hold each of its members accountable to excellence, which will unfortunately require at times asking a QM to step back from officiating for a while.

-The goal is not a magistrate community that is merely competent but one that is optimizes for missional outcomes.
+The goal is not a magistrate community that is merely competent but one that is optimized for missional outcomes.